Tongan Skier Finishes Strong In Olympics After Just 12 Weeks Of Training In Snow

 He grinned as he surged forward to the finish line, clocking in at 56:41.1 — 22 minutes and 57 seconds behind the gold medalist, Switzerland's Dario Cologna.

-Taufatofua was faster than a Colombian and a Mexican skier, and two others did not finish the race at all.
+Taufatofua was faster than a skier from Colombia and one from Mexico, and two others did not finish the race at all.

 "This has always been about challenging myself, but also opening doors for the next generation ... of youth that come up from Tonga and the Pacific," he told CNN, "so that they can see that there's more opportunities outside of what they're currently exposed to."